WSU-kduncan/ceg3120-p4-hemantsharma98/README.md

 You can also see the docker icon on the right hand side of the taskbar.
 If it's running then there is no problem just login into your account.

 ### How to build the container:
+1)Create a file named Dockerfile.

+2)Add instuctions in a Dockerfile.

+3)Build Dockerfile to create a image with the command "docker build [OPTIONS] PATH | URL | -".
+I had used the command "docker build -t hemantimage1:serv1 .".

+4)Create a container with the command "docker create --name [container name] [OPTIONS] [ImageName:Tag]".
+I had used command "docker create --name container1 -p 80:80 hemantimage1:serv1".

 ## Configure AWS CLI: